What should I do when my financial adviser retires?

 Should I be worried if my financial adviser retires?

-Although your adviser's retirement marks a significant change, it doesn't have to cause major concern.
+Although your adviser's retirement marks a significant change, it doesn't have to be a bump in the road.

-A trusted financial adviser will inform you of their intention to retire well in advance, giving you ample time to prepare your finances accordingly.
+A trusted financial adviser should inform you of their intention to retire well in advance, giving you ample time to prepare your finances accordingly.

 With careful planning and the right steps, you can easily ensure a smooth transition and continued progress towards your financial goals, allowing for peace of mind and greater clarity.